HGARgG-0710/math-expressions.js/README.md

 ### 16.factorOut()

 This function allows you to factor numbers.
 Previously, I wrote how terribly slow it was.
 Now it has become SO productive, that it cracks a number like 10000000000 in second or even less (I have not checked precisely, but it was already good enough)!
+Seems like my previous algorithm was a complete crap and the current one is much better.

 ### 17.truncate()